Mount St. Mary's Mountaineers men's basketball

 Mount St. Mary's player Gregory Graves takes a shot during a game against LIU Brooklyn at Knott Arena on January 2, 2016.

 The Mount St. Mary's Mountaineers men's basketball team represents Mount St. Mary's University in Emmitsburg, Maryland, United States.
 Donny Lind is the program's current head coach since April 20, 2024.
-It competed in the Northeast Conference (NEC) from 1989 until July 1, 2022, when it joined the Metro Atlantic Athletic Conference.
-The Mountaineers play their home games at Knott Arena.

-The team has played in seven NCAA Division I men's basketball tournaments, most recently in 2025.
-Mount St. Mary's has a 3-7 all-time record at the NCAA tournament, with opening round wins over Coppin State, New Orleans, and American.
-They were NCAA Division II National Champions in 1962 and the NCAA Division II runner-up in 1981.
+They competed in the Northeast Conference (NEC) from 1989 until July 1, 2022, when the university joined the Metro Atlantic Athletic Conference, and play their home games at Knott Arena.
+The Mountaineers were NCAA College Division National Champions in 1962 and NCAA Division II runner-up in 1981.
+Since moving to Division I in 1989, the Mountaineers have played in seven NCAA tournaments, most recently in 2025.
+Mount St. Mary's has a 3–7 all-time record at the NCAA Division I tournament, with opening round wins over Coppin State, New Orleans and American.

 The Mount St. Mary's basketball program likely is known best for the career of head coach Jim Phelan, who coached at Mount St. Mary's for 49 years, compiling 830 wins in 1,354 games.
 He was inducted into the National Collegiate Basketball Hall of Fame in 2008.

 Postseason results

 NCAA Division I Tournament results

-The Mountaineers have played seven previous NCAA Division I Tournaments.
+The Mountaineers have played in the NCAA Division I Tournament 7 times.
 Their combined record is 3–7.